starknet-io/starknet-stack-resources/README.md

-# starknet-security-materials
+# starknet-stack-resources

-A collection of works discussing the security aspects of StarkNet
+A collection of works discussing the security aspects of the StarkNet stack

-## Audits

-Under the Audits folder you can find:

-* [An audit](./Audits/EVM_STARK_Verifier_v4.0_Audit_Report.pdf) for StarkWare's solidity STARK verifier
-* [An audit](./Audits/Cairo%20&%20SHARP%20Verifiers.pdf) for StarkWare's solidity Cairo and the SHARP verifiers
-* [An audit](./Audits/STARK_Cairo%20Verifiers%20(in%20Cairo)%20Audit%20Report.pdf) for StarkWare's Cairo STARK/Cairo verifiers (these are used in recursive proofs)

-## Math
+## The STARK Protocol

 Under the Math folder you can find papers related to the STARK protocol.
 We can devide these into two categories: